skazhy/advent-hs/README.md

 `Day0` contains puzzles from December 1, 2019 that serve as a template when setting up new days.

-`runghc -isrc src/DayX.hs` can be used to run already completed puzzles.
+`./scripts/run.sh [day number]` can be used to run already completed puzzles.

 `scripts/lint.sh` runs [hlint](https://hackage.haskell.org/package/hlint) on
 staged changes (useful for pre-commit hook).